 Community Resilience Team - more information

 The team can offer WRAP (Workshop to Raise Awareness of Prevent) training, support and advice.

-They can also offer a wide range of educational resources that are designed to help schools implement the Prevent duty and comply with Ofsted requirements.
+They can also offer a wide range of resources that are designed to help services implement the Prevent duty.